 Research and Travel Grants

-The IEEE Antennas and Propagation Society invites applications for the IEEE AP-S Doctoral Research Grants and IEEE AP-S Eugene F. Knott Memorial Pre-Doctoral Research Grants for the 2021-2022 academic year.
-Up to ten $2,500 PhD grants and up to six $1,500 pre-doctoral (undergraduate and master’s-level) grants are awarded each year to encourage students to pursue a career in the area of electromagnetics.
+The IEEE Antennas and Propagation Society invites applications for the IEEE AP-S Doctoral Research Grants and IEEE AP-S Eugene F. Knott Memorial Pre-Doctoral Research Grants for the 2022-2023 academic year.
+Up to ten $4,000 PhD grants and up to six $2,500 pre-doctoral (undergraduate and master’s-level) grants are awarded each year to encourage students to pursue a career in electromagnetics.

 The grants are intended to support students involved in project work directed by a faculty member at their institution.
 The faculty member must be a member of the IEEE Antennas and Propagation Society.
 The pre-doctoral grant honors the memory of Eugene F. Knott, who was a distinguished researcher and contributor to the Society.